Fransco35/TaskTrackerApp/README.md

 # Task Tracker React App

-This is a Task tracker frontend application made with React.js .
+This is a Task tracker frontend application I made with React.js .
 It enables users carry out the following :-

 1. Add tasks to the task list.
 2. Edit and update tasks.